 None of us are not immune from satan's attacks against us.
 We are all vulnerable!

 Temptation does not come from God but from satan.
-The Apostle James reminds of who the tempter is and where it comes from in James 1:13-15- Don’t blame God when you are tempted!
+James 1:13-15- Don’t blame God when you are tempted!
 God cannot be tempted by evil, and he doesn’t use evil to tempt others.
 14 We are tempted by our own desires that drag us off and trap us.
 15 Our desires make us sin, and when sin is finished with us, it leaves us dead.

 The good news regarding temptation is that we do not have to give into it.
 God has given us spiritual discernment to see temptation through the Spirit for what it is.
 The choice to accept or reject temptation when it comes is up to us individually.